PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 and the guides in [Basic Assembly](../assembly/README.md) (e.g. [Pixhawk 4 Wiring Quick Start > Power](../assembly/quick_start_pixhawk4.md#power)).

-## Remote Control
+## Radio Control (RC) {#rc_systems}

-A [Remote Control \(RC\)](../getting_started/rc_transmitter_receiver.md) radio system is used to *manually* control the vehicle.
+A [Radio Control \(RC\)](../getting_started/rc_transmitter_receiver.md) system is used to *manually* control the vehicle.
 It consists of a remote control unit that uses a transmitter to communicate stick/control positions with a receiver based on the vehicle.
 Some RC systems can additionally receive telemetry information back from the autopilot.

 > **Note** PX4 does not require a remote control system for autonomous flight modes.